 Until recently, the internal combustion engine was the main power unit readily available to car buyers.
 Petrol and diesel-powered cars have been around for decades and have become increasingly sophisticated, delivering ever-better on-road performance and improved fuel economy.
 From the 1990s, the diesel engine in particular became increasingly popular, with better fuel economy than petrol and lower carbon dioxide emissions.
 In recent years, some exhaust emissions control issues of diesel engines have become apparent; some cities are banning, or proposing to ban, such vehicles from their centres and there has been a sharp drop in sales.
 Furthermore, the reduction of the use of fossil fuels is a central point of the agenda in the fight against climate change, which implies phasing-out fossil fuel vehicles completely.

 Car manufacturers are looking to electric propulsion to reduce the emissions footprint of the fleet.
 Hybrid vehicles have been offered for several years and, more recently, fully electric cars have emerged which promise to drastically reduce emissions from transportation.

 Today, most new models are offered with a range of power units: petrol, diesel, hybrid and, sometimes, full electric.
 Petrol and diesel variants may be offered with a choice of power/torque outputs, often achieved by different engine mapping.
 Green NCAP aims to provide information about as many of these variants as possible but it is impossible for an independently-funded organisation to test all of them.
 The most popular vehicle types, across the range of powertrain types will be tested, to try to maximise the information available to consumers.
 In time, as more cars are added, the database will expand to provide a comprehensive resource to individual car-buyers and to fleet managers.
-To begin with, Green NCAP will look only at passenger cars.
+To begin with, Green NCAP will look only at passenger cars and vans.
 The impact of goods and freight vehicles is recognised but is beyond the scope of the initiative, at least to begin with.

-The most popular passenger vehicles types across the range of powertrain types are tested.
+The most popular passenger vehicle types across the range of powertrain types are tested.